 If n is taken to infinity the number 2.71828459045…. emerges; and thus this is where “e” became associated with “continuous” compound interest.
 But this is misleading, because it would be equally valid to say that…

-This non-continuous compounding, yields the same final result, the same total return.
+This annual compounding (over 1024 years) yields the same dollar amount (to 2 decimal places) as continuous compounding within one year.
 So it doesn’t matter whether the interest payments are compounded continuously or non-continuously – in fact it doesn’t even matter if all the steps are clustered together or equally spaced out.
-All that matters is that all the incremental-steps are taken for a given step-size; and when this happens we always get the same final result, the same total return!
+All that matters is that ALL the incremental-steps are taken for a given step-size; and when this happens we always get the same final result, the same total return!